 Originally, we didn’t have plans to visit Iceland last summer.
 However, our trip to England offered us a layover in Reykjavík that we decided to take advantage of.
 When were we ever going to get back to Iceland?
 We had a few short days to focus on seeing the Reykjavík area.
 Here are five of our favorite activities.

 Tip: Pack lots of layers.
 It gets really chilly there and also make sure to take your waterproofs.
+Check out this Iceland packing list for ideas of what else you may need.

 We decided our first day in Reykjavík would be a city exploration day.
 One of the highlights was our visit to Hallgrímskirkja.
 The church is named after Hallgrímur, who was a famous Icelandic poet and clergyman.
 While this is one of the newer churches I have visited in Europe, it was certainly one of the most unique.
 Finished in 1986, it is pretty stark in color, but very light and modern.
 You will be awed by the high ceilings and the beautiful organ.
 Our son is very drawn to music, and we lucked out being there while the organist was playing.